mrstone14/TC4-shield/applications/Artisan/aArtisanESP/Operating Instructions.md

 Operating TC4ESP
 ================

-Because in this architecture there could be no pots, due to ESP 8266 lack of ADC, the 4 buttons logic has been changed/improved, in order to replace the pots functionality and also add new features
+Because in this architecture there could be no pots, due to ESP 8266 lack of ADC, the 4 buttons logic has been changed/improved, in order to replace the pots functionality and also add new features.\
 There are two UI provided, at the moment of first draft only the simple UI is available, the extended UI is still work in progress.

-There are some display changes too, listed below, for simple UI:
+There are some display changes, listed below, for the simple UI:
 - the most significant: works on 20x4 displays only
 - the AT temperature area was been replaced by a roast phase/mode indicator.
 In that area you can read the following:\
 Roast phase: Idle, Roast, Cool, for simple UI, and more for extended version: Charge, TP, Drying, Yellow, Dev\